SAVING IT IN THE EDIT

 Cut the problem

 The easiest way of saving it in the edit is to cut the problem entirely from your film.
 Let's say you've got a very important shot but it's out of focus, what do you do?
-Hurt your DP/Focus puller, maybe.
+Seriously hurt your DP/Focus puller?
+Maybe.
 But let's assume you filmed it yourself.
 What are you going to do now?
 Cry, probably.
 Work on something else for a while, likely.
 But either way, at some point you're going to be faced with that problem, so you better deal with it because it's not going anywhere.
 A very important shot that is out of focus is every filmmaker's worse nightmare.
 There is literally nothing you can do, unless, you do one of two things (assuming you don't have the budget to re-shoot), and they are; 1.
 Embrace the out of focus and make it part of the scene, and 2. cut it.
 Both are quite drastic solutions, but if you don't choose one your film probably won't get finished.
 Personally, I think option 2 is the most likely.
 You never know, it could actually improve your film!
 I'm not saying it will, but it could.
 Often problems offer us an opportunity to re-evaluate what is important about our film.
 I shot a film several years ago and I allowed the actors to use real wine as a prop, but stupidly, they kept sipping the wine.
 Give that an hour or two, and they've drunk a fair few glasses of wine.
 They were tipsy at least, and drunk at most.
 It was my fault.
 But when I got into the edit, the footage and scene was unusable.
 It was bad.
 I was depressed for a bit, but then I thought, "do I need that scene?"
 Maybe not.
 It turns out, I didn't.
 And you'd never notice!
 So I cut the problem.
 I saved it in the edit, because now it was actually a better short film as I got rid of some unnecessary exposition that wasn't important to the narrative.
 I took a bad situation and turned it into a positive one.

 Learn what you can save in the edit